dodikk/CsvToSqlite/README.md

 ### Geting Started

-Here is an example rom our unit tests
+Here is an example of CSV importer usage :

 ```objective-c
 -(void)testImportWithInvalidDefauls